Managing Your ZendPHP Install Using zendphpctl

 Enabling a PHP extension (ext enable)

-The 'ext enable' command allows you to enable one or more PHP extensions.
+The 'ext enable' command lets you enable one or more PHP extensions.
 If a PHP minor version is not specified, the command will use whatever you have set as your default version.

 This command was previously named zendphpctl ext-enable; please update to use the new command name.